 A chair designed by Edward Barber OBE and Jay Osgerby OBE with manufacturer Isokon Plus has been judged as the winner of the Bodleian Libraries Chair Competition.
 The three-legged oak chair is a contemporary response to the brief which combines a strong sense of craft heritage, sculptural form and complex reader requirements.
+The chairs are now being installed in the Weston Library, which will open its doors to readers from 22 September 2014.

 Image gallery: View photographs of the winning design and shortlisted entries (Picture above by Jamie Smith)